hannushchenkos/CW_tasks/script/tasks.md

 32. Remove the smallest value in deep copied array
 33. Check if the string has the same amount of 'x' 'o'"
 34. Check if the triangle can be built
-34. Return middle character of the word
+35. Return middle character of the word
+36. Do they love each other?

 //===============================//